·

 • Put jam in jars.
 Using a canning funnel, pour the finished jam into your hot, clean mason jars.
 Run a clean, hot butter knife around the inside to remove any air bubbles.
 Wipe the rims clean.
 Place the lids and rings on top and twist them fingertip tight.

 • Process in canner.
 Using the rack, lower the jars into a canner that is at a full rolling boil.
-Once it has returned to a boil, start timing the processing time.
+Once it has returned to a boil, start the timer.
 Half pints need 10 minutes and full pint jars need 15 minutes.
 When the time is up, carefully lift the rack and remove the jars using a jar remover.
 Place on a clean dish towel on the counter.
 The jars will seal within 24 hours.

 Notes